Breast Weight & Size While Breastfeeding: How To Estimate

 Breast Weight While Breastfeeding

-How Much Do Breasts Weigh While Breastfeeding?
+How Much Breasts Weigh While Breastfeeding

 Breastfeeding breasts are about 35% heavier than non-breastfeeding breasts of the same size.
-The exact weight depends on your breast milk capacity.

 If your breasts can hold six ounces of milk each, they’ll be about six ounces heavier than breasts without milk.